lucansky/hexamon-firmware/README.rst

 To build all images::

-  ./standalone-setup.sh # required if you don't have checked out ivory tower and ivory-tower-stm32 repos in .. make
+  ./standalone-setup.sh # required if you don't have checked out ivory tower and ivory-tower-stm32 repos in .. (recommended) make

 Tests